MDI Parent & Guardian Resources

 Note: In the case of the Hamilton-Wentworth District School Board, due to local policy, an active consent process is used.
 This means that parents/guardians must return a signed consent form to the school for their child to participate.

 The MDI questionnaire uses a child's date of birth and postal code as an identifier.
 This ensures that records are not duplicated for an individual student.
 Personal Education Numbers are used as a unique identifier to allow MDI data to be linked with other administrative data sets.
 Linking the MDI data to other databases such as the EDI provides insights into groups of children's health and answers important research questions.
 Postal codes are collected to facilitate neighbourhood level mapping of the results.
 To see an example of a map and to understand how MDI results are shared, please visit the Maps and Data page.

 Safeguarding MDI Data

 Safeguarding data is a responsibility HELP takes very seriously.
 Please visit our Safeguarding Personal Information page to learn more about how HELP safeguards research data and protects the confidentiality and privacy of individuals.

-The MDI Fact Sheet (PDF)
+MDI Fact Sheet

-MDI Policy Brief (PDF)
+The MDI Research Brief (PDF)